 I love cooking with kale because kale cooks down so much.
 4 cups of kale cook down to a totally manageable amount in this recipe.
 Which means that I can eat so much more greens than if I was trying to eat a raw salad.

 All the spices in this recipe also add some nutritional value to the dish - they are loaded with antioxidants.
 So you can enjoy this delicious curry chickpea dish and feel good about it!

 Curried Chickpeas and Kale

 - 1 teaspoon cumin seeds (or ½ teaspoon ground cumin)

 - 1 teaspoon garam masala

-1. In a large sauce pan or wok, heat the olive oil and add all the spices - coriander, cumin, turmeric, garam masala, and red pepper flakes.
+- In a large skillet or wok, heat the olive oil and add all the spices - coriander, cumin, turmeric, garam masala, and red pepper flakes.
 Stir everything together to make a paste.
 Add the diced onion and stir to coat the onion in the spice mixture.
 Stir fry for about 3 minutes.

-2. Add the vegetable stock and the chickpeas.
-Bring the stock to a boil and stir in the kale slowly as it starts to wilt.
-Lower the heat to a simmer and continue to cook for about 15 minutes, or until the kale is wilted and the stock has reduced to about a third of the original volume.
+- Add the vegetable broth and the chickpeas.
+Bring the broth to a boil and stir in the kale leaves slowly as they starts to wilt.
+Lower the heat to a simmer and continue to cook for about 15 minutes, or until the kale is wilted and the liquid has reduced to about a third of the original volume.

-3. Remove from heat and stir in cilantro.
-Serve over rice, cous cous, quinoa, or by itself as a side dish or light dinner.
+- Remove from heat and stir in cilantro.
+Serve over rice, couscous, quinoa, or by itself as a side dish or light dinner.